makersacademy/acebook-rails-template/README.md

 **Other programming languages:** *HTML/CSS* is used for styling in the browser.

+Bootstrap/Javascript section here?

 **Unit testing framework:** *RSpec* is a Behaviour Driven Development for Ruby, run from the command line.

 **Feature testing framework:** *Capybara* is used to test web applications by simulating how a real user would interact with your app.
-Runs off of RSpec commands in the terminal.
+Runs off RSpec commands in the terminal.

 **ORM:** *Active record* facilitates the creation and use of objects whose data requires persistent storage to a database.